Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both provide tax advantages, though in different ways.
+Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
 Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
 On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
-The best option depends on your individual financial picture and tax outlook.
+Which account benefits you most will depend on your specific tax planning needs.
 One potential strategy is a Roth conversion, which moves funds from a traditional to a Roth IRA, letting you pay taxes now and enjoy tax-free growth later.

 - Tax-Loss Harvesting —